A

 How simple to say life is simple

-where the sucking mouth gets its share of dust.
+where the sucking mouth gets its share

 The barrio women seem hardly to know